vkhazin/gkeintro-courseware/stateful-workloads/lab-stateful-set.md

 1. Log in to Google Cloud Console
 1. Navigate to Kubernetes Engine
-1. Re-user the previously created cluster or create a new GKE cluster if none present
+1. Re-use the previously created cluster or create a new GKE cluster if none present
 1. You can create a cluster using Web Console or using a Cloud Shell terminal:
 ```
 export my_zone=us-central1-a